Itai-b/7396_Virus_Detection_Acceleration_Project/Part A - Data Process/README.md

 # Snort Rule Set Extractor

-This repository contains two Python scripts: `SnortRuleParser.py` and `ExactMatchExtractor.py`, which are designed to extract rules and exact match sub-strings from Snort's rule set, respectively.
+This repository contains three Python scripts: `SnortRuleParser.py`, `ExactMatchExtractor.py` and `ContentProccessor.py`, which are designed to extract rules and exact match sub-strings from Snort's rule set, respectively.

 ## SnortRuleParser.py